DeNepo/ux-ui-design/deliverables/co-design-your-home-page/README.md

 This is the **Develop** & **Deliver** phases of the Double Diamond design process.
-You will be working individually to build the home page your group helped you design.
-You are developing your own home page to showcase what you have learned about HTML & CSS and to have ownership over your online image:
+You will be working individually to build the home page your group helped design.
+You are developing your own home page to showcase what you have learned about HTML & CSS:

 1. Practice building a few sections of the page to get a feeling for how the design will work.